spacetelescope/aas229_workshop/Installation_and_Setup.md

     % pip install -r pip_requirements_win.txt

-Note: Windows distribution currently does not yet support imexam.
+Note: Windows distribution currently does not yet support imexam with DS9.
+However, all the imexam functionality including image viewing can be used with Ginga as the viewer.

 # 3. Check Installation